A Saint Who Levels Up Through Necromancy

 Ah.
 This… I think I’m screwed.

-Cold sweat soaked Yujin’s lower back.
+Cold sweat soaked Yujin’s lower back, damp and clinging.

 “I don’t suppose asking you to take it easy would work?”